daos-stack/daos/src/control/server/README.md

 applications.

-[`server.go`](/src/control/server/server.go) contains main setup routines including establishment of the gRPC server and registering of RPCs.
+[`server.go`](/src/control/server/server.go) contains main setup routines, including the establishment of the gRPC server and registering of RPCs.

 ### Control Service